jotaves/Language-Proof-and-Logic-exercises/README.md

 My exercises from the **Language, Proof and Logic** book.

-**Some answers may be wrong or missing**, read **Feedback files** to know which ones.
+**Some answers may be wrong or missing**, read the **Feedback files** to know which ones.
 I solved some wrong and missing questions and wrote PROBLEM(S) SOLVED after the description of the problem(s) in these questions, but I still cannot guarantee they are correct with the changes.
 Be careful with these questions.

 2018.1 - BR - UFRN - DIM505 - Lógica Aplicada à Engenharia de Software.